 FAQ – Frequently Asked Questions

-Below you will find answers to misc. frequently asked questions.
+Below you will find answers to misc. frequently asked questions related to the DocTools Word add-ins that are available via this website.

-If you cannot find the answers to question(s) related to DocTools Word Add-Ins below – or in the Products menu or the Support – How to menu, please do not hesitate to send your questions to DocTools via the Contact form.
+If you cannot find the answers to question(s) related to DocTools Word Add-Ins below – or in the Products menu or the Support – How to articles, please do not hesitate to send your questions to DocTools via the Contact page.
 I will reply to questions as quickly as possible.

 I have been looking for specific information on this website but did not find it.
 What can I do?